CiscoTestAutomation/xpresso/README.md

 **6. Email and SMTP \[optional\]**

-Modify `initializers/settings.yml` to suit your email server to enable XPRESSO to send emails.
+Add or modify `initializers/new_settings.yml` under `common` section to suit your email server to enable XPRESSO to send emails.
 This is used for user signup / management, automated notifications of runs and reservations, and sending of result reports.

 ``` yaml
 EMAIL_HOST: 'my-smtp-server'